miguelpalma/salt-test/README.md

 ## Install a development/test environment

 1. Clone this repository **with the recursive flag** (`git clone --recursive …`) so that submodules in directory `formulas` are also cloned.
+If you need to individually init an already added submodule, use `git submodule update --init formulas/${FORMULA_REPO_NAME}`.

 2. Start a virtual environment en SSH into it (next items will assume you are logged into this box).
     This Git repository contains a `Vagrantfile` that you can use by installing vagrant and then